Design guidance for using replicated tables in Synapse SQL pool

 Use indexes conservatively

-Batch data loads
+Batch data load

 When loading data into replicated tables, try to minimize rebuilds by batching loads together.
 Perform all the batched loads before running select statements.